Yamaha Royal Star

 In 1996 Yamaha introduced the Royal Star motorcycle.
 This motorcycle uses the basic power package from the Yamaha Venture Royale.

 Other machines using variations of this engine include the Royal Star Venture, the Royal Star Tour Deluxe, and the V-Max.

 Vehicle information

 Appearance

 The Yamaha Royal Star was the first Star Motorcycle Yamaha introduced.
-It is a traditional cruiser design, styled after the Indian Motorcycles.
-A little bit of that Indian flavor remains in the later Royal Star Venture, and the Royal Star Tour Deluxe.

 Standard and Tour Classic versions were initially made.
-The Standard model had four mufflers and no windscreen or sidebags, though they were available as accessories.
-The Tour Classic had four mufflers, a windscreen, and soft or leather covered hard sidebags.
-In 1997 a Tourdeluxe version was introduced.
-The Tourdeluxe had two mufflers, a windscreen, and hard sidebags.
+The Standard model had four mufflers and no windscreen or side bags, though they were available as accessories.
+The Tour Classic had four mufflers, a windscreen, and soft or leather-covered hard side bags.
+In 1997 a Tour Deluxe version was introduced.
+The Tour Deluxe had two mufflers, a windscreen, and hard side bags.